-All passengers except children under 4 must have Personal Insurance.
-We will arrange cover for all members of the party unless advised of your alternative arrangements to an equivalent or greater level of cover.
-All members of your party will also need a European Health Insurance Card (EHIC), which is valid for 5 years.
-Apply online at www.ehic.org.uk, telephone 0845 605 0707 or pick up an application form from the Post Office.
+We also recommend that all members of your party have a European Health Insurance Card (EHIC), which is valid for 5 years.
+Apply online at www.ehic.org.uk or telephone 0300 330 1350 or pick up an application form from the Post Office.
 Many insurance companies insist on this being used before a claim is made on your Personal Travel Insurance.
-It is advisable to have Vehicle Assistance and you are advised to check with your insurance company whether you are insured to drive abroad.

-Included in your holiday wallet will be your travel documents as well as a trolley token to use at supermarkets and an excellent map of Spain & Portugal.
+Included in your holiday wallet will be your travel documents as well as an excellent map of Spain & Portugal.

 Price match guarantee

 If you can find an identical holiday at a lower price within 28 days of booking with Brittany Ferries, we guarantee to match it.
-Travel and accommodation must be offered (and be available) as an inclusive package by the tour operator.
-The price match is based on published brochure prices and excludes group discounts, insurance, special offers, loyalty bonuses and travel agent discounts.
+The price match excludes insurance, special offers, loyalty bonuses, group and travel agent discounts.

 Fully bonded holidays

 We are a member of the Association of British Travel Agents so you can book with confidence in the knowledge that your holiday is totally secure.